EgorovGroup-UVA/lammps_install/README.md

 In the event you don't have LAMMPS built and compiled, follow the instructions below.

-For Windows users, I recommend getting WSL (Windows Subsystem for Linux) from the Microsoft Store, particularly obtaining Ubuntu 22.04 LTS.
-If you have a Unix system like MacOS you should be fine.
+For Windows users, I recommend getting WSL (Windows Subsystem for Linux) from the Microsoft Store, particularly obtaining Ubuntu 22.04 LTS as the commands in will be specific for Ubuntu.
+Alternatively, MacOS works just fine as long as you follow the directions specfic to it.
 In the event you run Linux natively, the following scripts have only been tested for Ubuntu since that is the syntax I know best.

 ## LAMMPS Installation for Ubuntu